How to return to guiding after a break

 - Hand sanitiser will be available throughout the activity.

-If your daughter is feeling ill, or someone else in your household is showing symptoms of coronavirus, then please follow self-isolation guidelines.
+If your daughter is feeling ill, or someone else in your household is showing symptoms of coronavirus, then they should take a PCR test, stay home and self-isolate for 10 days or until they receive a negative test.
 Girls must not attend any meetings until isolation is complete.
-We're asking the same of all our volunteers and leaders.
+We're asking the same of all our volunteers.

 Can you take a look at the information included with this letter and let us know if we need to update your contact details?